Elections watchdog reveals it was hit by cyber attack

 The watchdog has warned the public to be "vigilant for unauthorised use or release of their personal data".

-Its chief executive officer Shaun McNally said the registers contained "limited" data and "much of it is already in the public domain".
+In a public notice, it said information in the registers, which it had been holding for research purposes, contained "limited" data and "much of it is already in the public domain".

-But he added the commission understood the public concern that may be caused, adding it would like to apologise to those affected.

-The commission has said anyone who registered to vote between 2014 and 2022 should remain "vigilant for unauthorised use or release of their personal data".
+However, it said people who registered to vote between 2014 and 2022 should remain "vigilant for unauthorised use or release of their personal data".

+Chief executive officer Shaun McNally said he understood public concern and would like to apologise to those affected.

+The commission added that it had taken steps to secure its systems against future attacks, including by updating its login requirements, alert system and firewall policies.